 10/01/20 to 12/23/20

 Course Catalog (updates automatically – report errors to firstname.lastname@example.org)

 If You Are a Student:

 - Examine the list of courses and decide which course you might want to take for credit.

 - Download the course syllabus.

-- Email the Director of the Wilmette Institute, Dr. Robert Stockman, at email@example.com.
+- Email the completed form to the Director of the Wilmette Institute, Dr. Robert Stockman, at email@example.com.
 The Director will provide suggestions for the next step.

 - Approach your advisor or university registrar to find out what they need to accept a Wilmette Institute course.